Eamonn Holmes delights fans with sweet photo with ‘mini-me’ son and baby granddaughter

 Read more: Rose Ayling-Ellis shares her daredevil Christmas Day antics on Instagram

-The shot was taken on Boxing Day and shows Eamonn and Declan beaming with joy as they hold Emilia between them in her carseat.
+The shot was shared on Boxing Day and shows Eamonn and Declan beaming with joy as they hold Emilia between them in her carseat.

 While his followers flocked to compliment him on his family, it didn’t go unnoticed that Declan is very much Eamonn’s ‘mini-me’.